oracle-livelabs/oci/oke-with-agones/1-install-prerequisites/1-install-prerequisites.md

  - Initialize Terraform

 Prerequisites

+Please ensure you have the following before continuing

  - An OCI Tenancy
+ - A Shell ([OCI Cloud Shell](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro.htm), Linux, MacOS, Windows with WSL)
- - A user in a group with Tenancy Admin
+ - A user in a group with Tenancy Admin and downloaded API Key
- - An API key for that user

 ## **Task 1**: Install the OCI CLI

+Install the OCI CLI

 1. Make sure you have the policy for Tenancy admin.
 This is required because the Terraform OKE module creates a dynamic group policy, other than that everything gets created in a OCI Compartment you specify in the `terraform.tfvars` file.